Verizon Lifeline: Federal Low-Income Discount

 What is Verizon Lifeline?

 Verizon Lifeline offers monthly discounts of at least $9.25 on phone and internet services for qualified low-income families.
-This federal program operates through the Federal Communications Commission to make essential services more affordable.
+This federal lifeline program operates through the Federal Communications Commission to make essential services more affordable.

 Lifeline Program Benefits